SAL User Guide

 A minimum of 800Mb of disk space is required, and at least 1Gb is recommended to leave some space for building the test programs.

-The default OpenSplice congfiguration requires that certain firewall rules are added, alternatively, shut down the firewall whilst testing.
+The default OpenSplice/Kafka congfiguration requires that certain firewall rules are added, alternatively, shut down the firewall whilst testing.

 for iptables :this can be done(as root) with the following command